-AUTOMATIC FIRE SPRINKLER SYSTEM REQUIREMENTS
+AUTOMATIC FIRE SPRINKLER SYSTEM

-The purpose of this policy is to highlight the fire sprinkler system requirement pursuant to Section R313.2 of the Residential Code (RC) and a recent interpretation of its applicability by the Office of the State Fire Marshal (SFM) with concurrence by the Department of Housing Community Development (HCD) in certain situations.
-RC Section R313.2 states as follows:
+The purpose of this policy is to highlight the fire sprinkler system requirement pursuant to Section R313.2 of the Residential Code (RC) and in conjunction with an interpretation of its applicability by the Office of the State Fire Marshal (SFM) and concurrence by the Department of Housing Community Development (HCD) for certain scenarios.
+Section R313.2 states as follows:

-R313.2 One- and two-family dwellings automatic fire systems.
-An automatic residential fire sprinkler system shall be installed in one- and two- family dwellings.
+• One- and two-family dwellings automatic fire systems.
+An automatic residential fire sprinkler system shall be installed in one- and two-family dwellings.